-When your student was in high school, she probably received what may have felt like an overwhelming amount of recruiting material from colleges.
+When your student was in high school, they probably received what may have felt like an overwhelming amount of recruiting material from colleges.
 Some may have come in the physical mail, and much of it may have come electronically.
 Whatever its form, it just kept coming.

 Lots of summer information